The Orange Collection

 Orange stones - particularly orange agate - were among the most visually striking materials used for the handles of wax seal stamps in the 18th and early 19th centuries.
 Agate was valued for its vibrant, banded translucency and natural variations in hue.
 This stone was a favorite among both European aristocracy and high-ranking officials.
 In addition to agate, other materials such as orange jasper, carnelian (a reddish-orange chalcedony), and possibly certain varieties of marble or calcite were occasionally fashioned into handles, though less commonly.
 The lapidary arts flourished in this period, and orange-toned stones, being both durable and luxurious, were highly sought after for objects that conveyed personal refinement, including wax seal stamps.
 The Imperial Lapidary Works of Russia, particularly under the Romanovs, were renowned for their mastery in working with hardstones, including agate, which was sourced from the Ural Mountains or imported through trade.
 Agate seals were prized across France, Austria, England, and Russia, typically commissioned by members of the nobility, diplomats, and wealthy collectors who favored the stone's symbolic connotation of stability, taste, and individuality.

-I typically don’t collect stamps with monograms or initials, but this one caught my interest.
+I typically don’t collect seal stamps with monograms or initials, but this one caught my interest.
 It’s a Russian silver gilt and agate seal stamp from around 1860, carved in the shape of a baluster.
 The stone is beautiful, and the matrix is engraved with a crown and the Cyrillic letters I and V. What’s especially striking is the engraving on the top of the handle, which is the first of its kind in my collection.
 It features a lion and a unicorn, along with the initials, mantling, and another crown.
 The stamp came in its antique box, which adds to its appeal.
 The inner silk lining of the box displays the logo of "G. Thorbecke," with the name Moscou (Moscow in French), suggesting that the maker might have been Dutch or Dutch-speaking Belgian.
 The stamp is likely the work of Imperial Lapidary.
 While the original owners of this stamp remain unidentified, it’s certainly an intriguing addition to my collection.

-This small stamp made of a beautiful orange stone belonged, without any doubt, to a member of the family de Pierres, seigneurs du Plessis-Baudouin, whose main residence was the Château des Brétignolles in Anché.
+This small seal stamp made of a beautiful orange stone belonged, without any doubt, to a member of the family de Pierres, seigneurs du Plessis-Baudouin, whose main residence was the Château des Brétignolles in Anché.
 The moto of the family is indeed "Pour Loyauté Soutenir", as engraved below the shield of their coat of arms "Or, a cross patty and voided, Gules".
 Among the notable members of the family was Stephane de Pierres, who married his American wife Jane Thorne in 1842.
 Both were at the service of Empress Eugenie.
 Stephane was First Equerry (Premier Ecuyer) to the Empress, while Jane was a lady in waiting.
 Jane Thorne has been immortalized in a painting by Franz Winterhalter called "Eugenie and her ladies".
 Jane is in the foreground on the left, with the blue ribbon in her dress.
 Stephane was also a Member of the Legislative Body, Officer of the Legion of Honour since 16 August 1864, and Honorary Officer of the Order of the Crown.

 %2C%20dame%20du%20palais%20de%20l'Imp%C3%A9ratrice%20Eug%C3%A9nie_edited.jpg)